opencadc/canfar-portal/resources/docs/tutorial_en.md

 ## Introduction

-Before starting the tutorial, You will need to [register](http://apps.canfar.net/canfar/login.html) to CANFAR.
+Before starting the tutorial, you will need to [register](http://apps.canfar.net/canfar/login.html) to CANFAR.
 The CANFAR team will take care of your registration to Compute Canada infrastructure.

 This tutorial demonstrates how to:

 * create, configure, and interact with Virtual Machines (VMs) using the graphical interface
 * launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step.

 {% include backToTop.html %}